 The School receives substantially all of its funding from the State through the District under the Florida Education Finance Program (FEFP), which is based in part on a computation of the number of full-time equivalent (FTE) students attending different instructional programs.
 The accuracy of FTE student data submitted by individual schools and used in the FEFP computations is subject to audit by the state and, if found to be in error, could result in refunds to the state or in decreases to future funding allocations.
 Additionally, the School receives various forms of federal, state and local funding which are subject to financial and compliance audits.
-It is the opinion of management that the amount of funding, if any, which may be remitted back to the state due to errors in the FTE student data or the amount of grant expenditures which may be disallowed by grantor agencies would not be material to the financial position of the School.
-As of year end June 30, 2024, the School accrued for \$27,450 in accounts payable as a contingency for the 2023-2024 referendum revenues recognized.
+It is the opinion of management that the amount of funding, if any, which may be remitted back to the state due to errors in the FTE student data or remitted back to the local tax authority from the referendum revenues, or amount of grant expenditures which may be disallowed by grantor agencies would not be material to the financial position of the School.
+As of year end June 30, 2024, the School accrued for \$13,915 in accounts payable as a contingency for the 2023-2024 referendum revenues recognized.
 See Note 12.